JoeyHou/eyelid_detection/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   │    ├── left
     │   │    └── right
+    │   ├── resources 		<- Resources from existing works to aid our code.
+    │   │    └── haarcascade    <- Pretrained eye detection model from OpenCV
     │   └── raw            <- The original, immutable data dump.
     │        ├── left
     │        └── right
     │
     ├── notebooks          <- Jupyter notebooks.
     │
-    ├── outside_sources    <- Outside sources.
-    │   └── haarcascade    <- Pretrained eye detection model from OpenCV │
-    │
-    ├── scripts            <- Source code for use in this project.
+    ├── resouces            <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data